ranitham/mindbody-laravel/src/docs/Api/ClassApi.md

 );
 $RequestClassDescriptionId = 56; // int | The ID of the requested client.
 $RequestEndClassDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters the results to class descriptions for scheduled classes that happen before the given date and time.
+$RequestIncludeInactive = true; // bool | Includes inactive class descriptions, defaulting to true.
+When set to false, it filters out inactive class descriptions.
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestLocationId = 56; // int | Filters results to classes descriptions for schedule classes as the given location.
 $RequestOffset = 56; // int | Page offset, defaults to 0.